CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/kiln.md

 ---
 title: "Kiln"
 titleTemplate: "Pyrotech | CleanroomMC"
 description: "Converts an item into a new one by burning it.
-Has a chance to fail"
+Has a chance to fail."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/pyrotech/Kiln.java"
 ---